Dolores Catania Debuts New Boyfriend Ahead Of ‘The Real Housewives Of New Jersey’ Season 8

 Dolores Catania and her co-stars will soon return to Bravo TV for the eighth season of The Real Housewives of New Jersey and when they do, Danielle Staub will be seen alongside them.

-As fans will recall, Danielle Staub was an official housewife during the first two season of the show but hasn’t been seen since her exit.
+As fans will recall, Danielle Staub was an official housewife during the first two seasons of the show, but hasn’t been seen since her exit.
 As for her relationships with the other women of the show, Staub and Teresa Giudice are currently on good terms and when it comes to the newest addition to the show, Margaret Josephs, the women often pose alongside one another for photos on Instagram.

 To see more of Dolores Catania and her co-stars, including Teresa Giudice, Danielle Staub, Siggy Flicker, Melissa Gorga, and new cast member Margaret Josephs, tune into the Season 8 premiere of The Real Housewives of New Jersey on Wednesday, October 4 at 9 p.m. on Bravo.